turingschool/curriculum/source/academy/assessments/scrabble.markdown

 Subjective evaluation will be made on your work/process according to the following criteria:

-#### 1. Ruby Syntax & API
+### 1. Ruby Syntax & API

-* 4: Developer is able to write Ruby structures with a minimum of API reference, debugging, or support
+* 4: Developer is able to write Ruby with a minimum of reference or debugging
-* 3: Developer is able to write Ruby structures, but needs some support with method names/concepts or debugging syntax
+* 3: Developer is able to write Ruby with some debugging of fundamental concepts
-* 2: Developer is generally able to write Ruby, but spends significant time debugging syntax or looking up elementary methods/concepts
+* 2: Developer is generally able to write Ruby, but gets stuck on or needs help with fundamental concepts
-* 1: Developer struggles with basic Ruby syntax
+* 1: Developer spends significant time debugging elementary syntax or concepts
-* 0: Developer is ineffective at writing any Ruby of substance
+* 0: Developer struggles with basic Ruby syntax

 #### 2. Ruby Style

-* 4: Developer writes code that is exceptionally clear and well-factored
+* 4: Developer solves problems with a balance between conciseness and clarity
-* 3: Developer solves problems with a balance between conciseness and clarity and often extracts logical components
+* 3: Developer refactors for clarity but has some areas for improvement
-* 2: Developer writes effective code, but does not breakout logical components
+* 2: Developer does not refactor for clarity
 * 1: Developer writes code with unnecessary variables, operations, or steps which do not increase clarity
 * 0: Developer writes code that is difficult to understand